 Additionally, there comes a time that we have to evaluate our assumptions against the backdrop of history.

-There is a much longer history of short sellers being the bad actors themselves.
-With vested interest in driving down the price of a company’s stock, short sellers have themselves becomes the bad actors.
-Indeed, there are many more cases of short sellers proactively sabotaging companies with manipulative media tactics, bad analyst ratings, saddling them with frivolous lawsuits, and preventing them from raising capital.
+On the contrary, there is a much more extensive history of short sellers being the bad actors themselves, taking proactively malicious positions agains a company.
+With vested interest in driving down the price of a company’s stock, short sellers becomes the bad actors themselves.

 Bad justification #3: Short sellers are part of a free market